nettapper/CSVFC/README.md

 note: i haven't even read how to parse csv files (see file format)

-a quick and dirty way that i'm using to study flash cards
+a quick (as in about an hour to make) and dirty way that i'm using to study flash cards

 ## Run
 you will have to manually edit the file path